 - Fire Ratings: Public safety electronic equipment must be installed in a two-hour fire rated room.

 New Columbus guidelines for 2018

 Some larger cities like Columbus have drafted their own guidelines to govern ERRS testing, permitting, and inspections.
 Each local jurisdiction can adopt unique ERRS ordinances; this means that the location of your building and the relevant local authority having jurisdiction (AHJ) dictate which codes you must meet.

 This fall, the Columbus Fire Department will issue additional ERRS requirements to be effective in 2018.
 Among the changes: an ERRS acknowledgement form must be submitted along with building plans to the building and zoning services department; a construction permit will be required to install or modify an ERRS and related equipment.

-Contact us to learn more about ERRS testing, system design, budgeting, and installation.
+Contact us to learn more or for a quote on ERRS testing, system design, budgeting, and installation.